jarikorhonen/rnnbiqav2/README.md

 SPAQ image quality database from: https://github.com/h4nwei/SPAQ (for training and testing the RNN model)

-In addition, the additional low and high quality patches for training the feature extractor are available for download here[https://mega.nz/file/vVYwgKAI#9PXT-KmnWTlRbUvdd4cgTTjoEo6fmGIUJvvZhrAE2Tc].
+In addition, the additional low and high quality patches for training the feature extractor are available for download [here](https://mega.nz/file/vVYwgKAI#9PXT-KmnWTlRbUvdd4cgTTjoEo6fmGIUJvvZhrAE2Tc).
+The ZIP file should be extracted under the same directory where the generated LIVE Challenge patches are stored (by default, the directory is .\\livec_patches, and therefore the additional patches should be in directories .\\livec_patches\\hq_images and .\\livec_patches\\hq_images.

 For using the implementation, download all the Matlab scripts in the same folder.